merrcury/100-Days-Of-Code/docs/README.md

 **Today's Progress** :
 + Sattelite Images are too large & I am looking for visualizing technique.
 I have spent hours on dentogram but I have too much pixels to deal with.
 + Hunt for perfect GSoC'20 Project Begins.

+## Day 65 : March 11, 2020

+**Today's Progress** :
++ Helped Someone Completing Data Science Assignment from Queensland University, Australia.
++ Problems with Sattelite Image is increasing.
+I have started looking at options like QGIS & POwer-Bi.